 The first step you can take is to touch them and feel the temperature.
 Real pearls are cold to touch for the first couple of seconds before warming up against your skin.
 Fake plastic pearls have the same temperature as the room temperature and you don’t feel the coolness when you touch them.
 However, fake ones that are made of glass beads can be cool to touch to start with.
 But it tends to take them longer to warm up against your skin than real pearls.

 When you examine real pearls closely or under magnification, you’ll notice tiny irregularities and ridges on each pearl’s surface.
 In a strand of cultured pearls, you can always see very tiny differences between them, even when they are top quality and well matched.
 If the pearls are completely perfect and identical in terms of shape, size, colour and surface characteristics, they are probably fake.

 In addition, cultured pearls reflect light differently from the fake ones.
 The lustre of fake pearls has a glassy look and is unnatural.

 Both natural and cultured pearls often have an overtone, a translucent colour that appears on the outer surface of a pearl.
+It is especially noticeable among irregularly shaped fine quality keshi pearls that are shown above.
 If you notice the pearls have only one uniform colour and are lack of depth, they are likely to be fake.
 But it’s worth noting that some real pearls have no overtone either.
 So this method alone cannot tell the authenticity of a pearl.

 Most real pearls are rarely round.
-A strand of cultured pearls that are perfectly round commands an extremely high price and is very rare.
+A pearl necklace strand that is perfectly round commands an extremely high price and is very rare.

 Both natural and cultured pearls have textured surface due to their layered nacre structure.
 So when you rub the pearls lightly against each other or on your front teeth, they feel a little gritty.
 Fake or imitation pearls, however, usually feel smooth or glassy.